awsdocs/aws-codecommit-user-guide/doc_source/how-to-share-repository.md

 Because this is a more complex configuration process, we recommend that you choose HTTPS and Git credentials for connections to CodeCommit\.

-For more information about HTTPS, SSH, Git, and remote repositories, see [Setting Up ](setting-up.md) or consult your Git documentation\.
+For more information about HTTPS, SSH, Git, git\-remote\-codecommit, and remote repositories, see [Setting up ](setting-up.md), [Connecting to AWS CodeCommit repositories with rotating credentials](temporary-access.md), or consult your Git documentation\.
 For a general overview of communication protocols and how each communicates with remote repositories, see [Git on the Server \- The Protocols](http://git-scm.com/book/ch4-1.html)\.

 **Note**
 Although Git supports a variety of connection protocols, CodeCommit does not support connections with unsecured protocols, such as the local protocol or generic HTTP\.

-## Create IAM Policies for Your Repository<a name="how-to-share-repo-create-policy"></a>
+## Create IAM policies for your repository<a name="how-to-share-repo-create-policy"></a>

 AWS provides three managed policies in IAM for CodeCommit\.
 These policies cannot be edited and apply to all repositories associated with your AWS account\.
 However, you can use these policies as templates to create your own custom managed policies that apply only to the repository you want to share\.
 Your customer managed policy can apply specifically to the repository you want to share\.
 For more information, see [Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/policies_managed-vs-inline.html#aws-managed-policies) and [IAM Users and Groups](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_WorkingWithGroupsAndUsers.html)\.

 **Tip**
 For more fine\-grained control over access to your repository, you can create more than one customer managed policy and apply the policies to different IAM users and groups\.

-For information about reviewing the contents of managed policies and using policies to create and apply permissions, see [Authentication and Access Control for AWS CodeCommit](auth-and-access-control.md)\.
+For information about reviewing the contents of managed policies and using policies to create and apply permissions, see [Authentication and access control for AWS CodeCommit](auth-and-access-control.md)\.

 **Create a customer managed policy for your repository**